Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Some particular cases of the model

 \subsubsection{Relation with Quinn's {finite total homotopy} TQFT}

 Let $m$ be a non-negative integer.
 A space $X$ is called an \emph{$m$-type} \cite{martins_porter07,Porter}, if $\pi_i(X,x)=0$ whenever $i>m$, for all possible choices of base-point $x \in X$.
-A space is called \emph{homotopy finite} \cite{Quinn,martins_porter21,HLA} if furthermore it has only a finite number of path-components and all of their homotopy groups are finite.
+A space is called \emph{homotopy finite} \cite{Quinn,martins_porter21,HLA} if {it is an $m$-type, for some $m$, and furthermore} it has only a finite number of path-components and all of their homotopy groups are finite.
 Classifying spaces of groupoids $\Gamma$ are homotopy 1-types, whose fundamental group at each point is isomorphic to a corresponding hom-group $\hom_\Gamma(a,a)$ in $\Gamma$, where $a$ is an object of $\Gamma$.
 Consequently, classifying spaces of finite groupoids are homotopy finite spaces.

-Quinn constructed in \cite{Quinn} what he called the \emph{{finite total homotopy} TQFT $\mathscr{Q}_{\mathcal{B}}$}; see also \cite{martins_porter21}.
-It is a $(n+1)$-TQFT defined for all spatial dimensions $n$; in particular it restricts to a $(2+1)$-dimensional TQFT.
-Quinn's TQFT $\mathscr{Q}_{\mathcal{B}}$ depends on a (fixed) homotopy finite space $\mathcal{B}$, called \emph{the base space}.
-Explicitly, the $(n+1)$-TQFT $\mathscr{Q}_{\mathcal{B}}$ sends a compact $n$-manifold $M$ to the free vector space on the set of homotopy classes of maps $M \to \mathcal{B}.$ {The linear maps assigned to cobordisms $W\colon M \to N$ between manifolds are derived from the \emph{homotopy order}, called in \cite{HLA,Baez_Dolan} \emph{homotopy cardinality}, of certain spaces of functions $W \to \mathcal{B}$.}
+Quinn constructed in \cite{Quinn} what he called the \emph{{finite total homotopy} TQFT, $\mathscr{Q}_{\mathcal{B}}$}; see also {\cite[Section 4]{martins_porter21} for a more recent account}.
+It is a $(n+1)$-TQFT defined for all spatial dimensions $n$; in particular it {gives a} $(2+1)$-dimensional TQFT.
+Quinn's {finite total homotopy} TQFT, $\mathscr{Q}_{\mathcal{B}}$, depends on a (fixed) homotopy finite space $\mathcal{B}$, called \emph{the base space}.
+Explicitly, the $(n+1)$-TQFT $\mathscr{Q}_{\mathcal{B}}$ sends a closed $n$-manifold $M$ to the free vector space on the set of homotopy classes of maps $M \to \mathcal{B}.$ {The linear maps assigned to cobordisms $W\colon M \to N$ between manifolds are derived from the \emph{homotopy order}, called in \cite{HLA,Baez_Dolan,martins_porter21} \emph{homotopy cardinality}, of certain spaces of functions $W \to \mathcal{B}$.}

-We hence have: \begin{theorem}[Relation with Quinn's TQFT] { There exists a (2+1)-dimensional TQFT whose state spaces are canonically isomorphic to the ground-state spaces of the Hopf-algebraic higher Kitaev model for $\GoXo$.
+We hence have: \begin{theorem}[Relation with Quinn's {finite total homotopy} TQFT] { There exists a (2+1)-dimensional TQFT whose state spaces are canonically isomorphic to the ground-state spaces of the Hopf-algebraic higher Kitaev model for $\GoXo$.
 Namely consider Quinn's {finite total homotopy} TQFT $\mathscr{Q}_{\mathcal{B}}$ \cite{Quinn,martins_porter21} with base space $\mathcal{B}=B_{X//G}$.
 This TQFT sends each surface $\Sigma$ to the free vector space on the set of homotopy classes of maps $\Sigma \to B_{X//G}$.} \end{theorem} \begin{proof}This follows directly from Theorem \ref{thm:GX-ground-states} and the construction of Quinn's {finite total homotopy} TQFT $\mathscr{Q}_{\mathcal{B}}$. \end{proof}